Skiers Guide to Different Types of Snow (& What They Look Like 🌨 )

-If you’re new to the mountain you might not realize that there are whole host of different types of snow depending on how it’s formed and what it’s like to ski on.
+If you’re new to the mountain you might not realize that there are the whole host of different types of snow depending on how it’s formed and what it’s like to ski on.
 Skiing or snowboarding is wildly different depending on the snow conditions.
 Some types of snow are much easier to ski on, while others need much more concentration just to stay on your feet.

 Some terms are more widespread while some skiers use slang terms to describe the conditions.
 I've put some slang alternatives beneath each snow type and a technical run-through of the words and acronyms ski resorts use in their weather reports.

-As you grow in confidence and ability and take on more of the mountain in all weather, you’ll eventually get to experience every snow conditions for yourself.
+As you grow in confidence and ability and take on more of the mountain in all weather, you’ll eventually get to experience every snow condition for yourself.
 In the meantime, here’s is some insight on what to expect and some tips on how to adjust your skiing technique, so you can crash less and have more fun!

 Bumpy, Choppy, Or Tracked Out